chainstack/docs/docs/subgraphs/README.md

 # Introduction

-Subgraphs remove the complexity of extracting and processing data from archive nodes and deliver an intuitive UI for Web3 developers to easily filter and query data.
-When you deploy a subgraph and configure the query criteria, all successful hits are indexed, and the results are stored in a PostgreSQL database.
+Chainstack Subgraphs remove the complexity of extracting and processing data from archive nodes and deliver an intuitive UI for Web3 developers to easily filter and query data.
+When you deploy a subgraph and configure the query criteria, all successful hits are indexed and the results are stored in a PostgreSQL database.
 A GraphQL endpoint is created that you can use to access the most recent data from your subgraph, synchronized to the latest block.

+Coupled with Chainstack elastic archive nodes, Chainstack Subgraphs is the most powerful blockchain data indexing solution available.
+It provides extremely fast sync times and near-zero latency to keep your subgraphs at the latest block.
+Enterprise-grade infrastructure reliability and support will ensure you get the best of the data indexing with Chainstack.

 ## Supported protocols